- 1 Anatomical Position

-- Lesser omentum – continuous with peritoneal layers of the stomach and duodenum.
-These two layers combine at the lesser curvature, and ascend to attach to the liver.
+- Lesser omentum– continuous with peritoneal layers of the stomach and duodenum, this smaller peritoneal fold arises at the lesser curvature and ascend to attach to the liver.
 The main function of the lesser omentum is to attach the stomach and duodenum to the liver.

 Together, the greater and lesser omenta divide the abdominal cavity into two; the greater and lesser sac.
 The stomach lies immediately anterior to the lesser sac.
 The greater and lesser sacs communicate via the epiploic foramen, a hole in the lesser omentum.

 The arterial supply to the stomach comes from the coeliac trunk and its branches.
 Anastomoses form along the lesser curvature by the right and left gastric arteries and along the greater curvature by the right and left gastro-omental arteries:

 - Right gastro-omental – terminal branch of the gastroduodenal artery, which arises from the common hepatic artery.

 - Left gastro-omental – branch of the splenic artery, which arises from the coeliac trunk.